Choirs at a glance

 Choirs at a Glance

-Here is a quick summary of the choir program at Gettysburg College.
+Here is a quick summary of the choral program at Gettysburg College.

 Choirs are open to all Gettysburg College students.
-All choirs have students who are not music majors, and you don’t have to be a “music student” to sing in choir.
+All choirs have students who are not music majors or minors, and you don’t have to be a “music student” to sing in choir.
 Many of our finest singers are students in other majors.

 The College Choir is a mixed chamber choir with 24-36 experienced singers.
 It rehearses twice a week, 4:00-6:00pm on Tuesdays and Thursdays.
 The choir sings a broad repertoire in many styles and languages, including music by celebrated contemporary composers.
 The group performs 3-5 times per semester, at concerts and events on campus and in the community.

 The Concert Choir is a large mixed choir with 40-60 singers with varying levels of experience and expertise.
-It rehearses once per week, Wednesday 7:30-9:30.
-The group usually performs twice each semester.
-This choir focuses on larger works for choir and instruments, orchestra, and opera.
+It rehearses once per week, Wednesday 7:30-9:30, and usually performs once or twice each semester.
+This choir focuses on larger works for choir and instruments or orchestra.
 This is a good group for singers who want to perform sophisticated music, but with a small time commitment.

-Audeamus is a choir for sopranos and altos with 24-30 singers.
-Audeamus will be on hiatus in Spring 2024.
-It rehearses once per week, Tuesdays from 11:30am-1:00pm.
+Audeamus is a choir for sopranos and altos with 20-30 singers.
+It rehearses twice per week, Tuesdays and Thursdays from 11:30am-12:45pm.
 There is enough time to travel to classes before and after.
 The Latin word audeamus has connotations of boldness, daring, courage, and audacity: “Let us be bold.”
-Audeamus performs 2-3 times per semester.
-With just one rehearsal per week, it’s a perfect place to sing the great music for upper voices with a small time commitment.
-It’s also great to combine the larger-scale projects in Concert Choir with the more intimate approach in Audeamus.
+It’s a perfect place to sing the great music for upper voices with a small time commitment.
+It’s also great to combine the larger-scale projects in Concert Choir with the more intimate approach in Audeamus - you can sing in both Audeamus and Concert choir for the full range of experience.

 The Camerata is an advanced ensemble with eight singers.
 They sing vocal chamber music, everything from madrigals to vocal jazz.
 Camerata rehearses once per week, Wednesdays 4:00-6:00, and each member also sings in the College Choir.
 With a small number of singers, the Camerata provides exciting possibilities for few-on-a-part singing, and many combinations of voices.
 They sing at the major concerts each semester, sing with the College Choir on tours, and at special performances on campus and in the region.
 They perform often with the Gettysburg College Jazz Ensemble.